 Shannon Lee, Executive Director

-Shannon Lee is the Executive Director at Leadership Columbus with a drive to help current and aspiring leaders achieve their personal and professional aims.
+Shannon Lee (she/her) is the Executive Director at Leadership Columbus with a drive to help current and aspiring leaders achieve their personal and professional aims.
 Her work at Leadership Columbus includes leading strategic direction as Leadership Columbus embarks on a new chapter.
 Shannon plans to build on Leadership Columbus and the Signature Program’s strong legacy while adding programs that further the mission to ‘develop, connect and inspire diverse leaders who serve as catalysts in building a healthy and vibrant community.’
 Her favorite part of leadership is working with a team and helping them achieve beyond what they thought possible for themselves.

 Previously, Shannon served as the Executive Director of Rela for the past 5 years.
 She helped transition the organization from a local chapter of a national organization (The Gathering Columbus) to one focused on the learning and development needs of Central Ohio professionals.
 In that time, Lee created over a dozen leadership experiences, including workshops, intensives, coaching programs, and a certification program.
 Additionally, Shannon wrote Servant Leader Mindset, and a book focused on the internal experience of those who wish to embrace the timeless principles of servant leadership.
 Her book and many of her training programs feature a model for servant leadership she created called CARE to Lead.

 Lee’s concentration in the nonprofit sector has allowed her to work with many other nonprofits through service projects, training, workshops, and coaching.
 Shannon is passionate about helping nonprofit organizations receive the same best-in-class leadership development experiences as the for-profit community.